 Divide your query into three concise parts

-- The Hook.
+- The Hook/Pitch.
 This is the meat and potatoes of your query letter.
 Think of it as the early stages of your book’s back cover blurb.
 The teaser to make them want to read the story.
 It introduces the main character(s), the setting, and the conflict.
 Unlike a synopsis, it shouldn’t give away the ending.

 - The Bio.
 Lastly, tell them a bit about yourself.
 I suggest two or three sentences written in the first-person POV (third is best reserved for your website or blog—it’s a little weird to talk in third person in a letter that’s from you).